kneron/document_center/docs/toolchain/appendix/converters.md

 ## 6 ONNX to ONNX (ONNX optimization)

+We strongly recommend that all the onnx, including the onnx generated from the previous subsections, shall pass this API before going into the next section.
+This general onnx optimization API would modify the onnx graph to fit the toolchain and Kneron hardware specification.
+The optimization includes: inference internal value_info shapes, fuse consecutive operators, eliminate do-nothing operators, replace high-cost operators with low-cost operators, etc..

+> This ONNX optimizer is for ONNX with opset 12 or under.
+If you have a model with later opset, please check [Kneronnxopt](appendix/kneronnxopt.md).

-After converting models from other frameworks to onnx format, you need to run the following command to optimize the model for Kneron hardware, suppose your model is `input.onnx` and the output model is called `output.onnx`:
+Suppose your model is `input.onnx` and the output model is called `output.onnx`:

 ```bash
 python /workspace/libs/ONNX_Convertor/optimizer_scripts/onnx2onnx.py input.onnx -o output.onnx --add-bn -t